Become a Foster Parent

 Every month we receive pets that require special care.
 Some of these dogs and cats have sustained injuries or are ill.
 Others are too young to be placed right into adoption.
 Your assistance providing much needed care can make a positive difference for such pets.

-It takes special dedication and commitment to provide care to our Special Needs pets.
-Fostering is often a 24/7 responsibility and pets must be returned to our Clinic for checkups as often as every two weeks.
-Please be sure you are able to commit the time and care for the sake of your fostering success and the health and survival of your foster pet(s).
+It takes special dedication and commitment to provide care to Foster Pets.
+Fostering is often a 24/7 responsibility and pets must be returned to our Clinic for checkups every two weeks.
+Please be sure you are able to commit the time and care for the sake of your fostering success and the health and survival of your Foster Pet(s).

-The following categories of Special Need dogs and cats must often have foster care:
+The following categories of dogs and cats are often foster candidates:

-- Kittens-Very young kittens who weigh less than two pounds.
+- Orphaned kittens who weigh less than two pounds

 How to Become a Foster Parent